romilly/start-apl/manuscript/Introduction.md

 The book is written for people learning Dyalog APL.

 You can run Dyalog APL on a Raspberry Pi for free.
-There are also free educational and low-cost personal licenses available for Windows, other Linux computers and OS/X. You'll find more information in the Appendices and on the [Dyalg APL website](http://www.dyalog.com/)
+There are also free educational and personal licenses available for Windows, other Linux computers and OS/X. You'll find more information on the [Dyalg APL website](http://www.dyalog.com/)

 ## Early access